 Of course, Silvercar's status as a niche competitor limits the value of this offer, since the company has just 26 locations.

-Silvercar is Not the Only Path for Free Car Seats
+Silvercar is Not the Only Option For a Free Car Seat

-Our blog has addressed the child safety seat dilemma in the past, and we dispelled the myth that only the combination of Hertz and AAA rates provide free child safety seats.
-The AAA rate code entitles a renter to a free car seat at Dollar, Hertz, or Thrifty.
-The National PTA rate code provides a free car seat at Hertz.
-Even Avis Preferred points can be redeemed for a free car seat.
-So there are multiple avenues of getting a car seat directly from the rental car company without any incremental cost, although Avis, Dollar, Hertz, and Thrifty will not guarantee Audi A4s and Q5s as Silvercar will!
+Teachers can use the National PTA rate code for a free car seat at Hertz.
+And some loyalty programs, such as Avis Preferred allow you to redeem points for a free car seat.
+So there are multiple avenues of getting a car seat directly from the rental car company without any incremental cost.
+Of course, Avis, Dollar, Hertz and Thrifty will not guarantee you'll drive away in an Audi A4 or Q5, as Silvercar will.

 Another option, of course, is to simply bring your child's safety seat from home, both to reduce costs and for familiarity.

 - Is It Better to Bring or Rent a Car Seat for Your Rental Car?

 - The Worst Car Rental Company for a USA Road Trip